Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Agenda.md

 ## Agenda

+Welcome and introductions

-What is a modern Datawarehouse?
+What is a Modern Datawarehouse?

-Security overview considerations
+Security overview and considerations

-Storage - Data Lake
+Storage - Securing Azure Data Lake

+Synapse security configuration

+Security Overview

 Synapse Analytics